science-en-poche/yelandur/API.md

 This is the same if you are logged in as the owner, one of the collaborators, or anybody else (or not logged in), since all the available information is public.
-The `access=private` paramater is ignored here, since all information available is public.
+The `access=private` parameter is ignored here, since all information available is public.

 A `GET` on a non-existing experiment returns a `404`.